Rajpratik71/linux-manPages/codepage.md

        nnn    (3 digits): extract codepage nnn from the file.

 EXAMPLE
-       To  create  a file 850.cp, with codepage 850 from a file ega.cpi, exe‐
+       To create a file 850.cp, with codepage 850 from a file ega.cpi, execute:
-       cute:

                    codepage ega.cpi 850

 Console Tools                                                                                 2002-02-19                                                                                   CODEPAGE(1)